 The primary purpose of the initial pretrial conference is to enter a case management plan.
-If the parties can agree to a case management plan in the form found online at http://nysd.uscourts.gov/judge/Mcmahon, they should submit it to Chambers by filing it via ECF no later than two days prior to the scheduled initial conference.
+If the parties can agree to a case management plan in the form found online at http://nysd.uscourts.gov/judge/Mcmahon, they should submit it to Chambers no later than two days prior to the scheduled initial conference.